GitJuski/Linux-servers/h2-GJ (In progress).md

 ![cdroot](Screenshots/2/cdroot.png)

 Then I used ls to list the contents.
+Here an interesting directories are bin and sbin.
+Bin short for binary has binary files.
+For example, commands like ls or grep etc can be found here.
+Sbin is system bin where important system binaries are located.

 ![lsroot](Screenshots/2/lsroot.png)

 Next up was the home directory.
 I traversed there with ```cd home/```.
+There was only one posible directory since I only had one user made.

 ![cdhome](Screenshots/2/cdhome.png)